 Heather Salter, Owner / Wedding Manager and Designer

-Having grown up in Wisconsin, moving to California, and working as a Location Scout, Production Manager and Producer in the television & film business for the past 18 years, Heather knows the perfect location is the key to success.
+Having grown up in Wisconsin, moving to California, and working as a Location Scout, Production Manager and Producer in the television & film industry for the past 18 years, Heather knows the perfect location is the key to success.
 She has also brought her production skills to running her family wedding business.
 “The transfer from the film industry to the wedding business was pretty seamless, I love being invested in our couples and working as a team to make their vision a reality”, she said.
 Having traveled the world for work and leisure, Heather is confident guests of Bishop Farm will find their stay pleasurable, with memories to cherish with their family and friends for a life time.

 Annie Salter, Host / Assistant Wedding Manager and Jeweler